Valeriy Chybineyev

-Valeriy Viktorovych Chybineyev (Валерій Вікторович Чибінєєв; 3 March 1988 – 3 March 2022) was a Ukrainian sniper who served as commander of the sniper company of the 79th Air Assault Brigade.
-He fought in the war in Donbas and was awarded the Order of the Gold Star (Hero of Ukraine) in 2016 for his actions during a combat mission in Avdiivka.
+Valeriy Viktorovych Chybineyev (Валерій Вікторович Чибінєєв; 3 March 1988 – 3 March 2022) was a Ukrainian sniper who served as commander of the sniper company of the 79th Air Assault Brigade and a member of the Main Directorate of Intelligence.

+He took part in the War in Donbas from its very beginning in 2014, and fought to defend Donestk Airport.
+The following year he was awarded the Order of the Gold Star (Hero of Ukraine) for his actions during a combat mission in Avdiivka.

 On his 34th birthday, Chybineyev was killed in the Battle of Hostomel during the Russian invasion of Ukraine.

 Early life and education

-Chybineyev was born on 3 March 1988 in Berdiansk.
+Chybineyev was born on 3 March 1988 in Berdiansk, Zaporizhzhia Oblast.
 His parents died while he was young and he was subsequently raised in an orphanage.
-He was influenced by the son of the orphanage's director who was a paratrooper.
-Chybineyev attended the Zaporizhzhia Regional Military Sports Lyceum Zakhisnik before graduating from the Odesa Military Academy.
+He was influenced by the son of the orphanage's director who was a paratrooper, and at as a child reamed of becoming a reconnaissance paratrooper.

+After 9th grade Chybineyev attended the Zaporizhzhia Regional Military Sports Lyceum Zakhisnik and became cadet of the Intelligence Faculty of the Military Academy before graduating from the Odesa Military Academy.
+Since his cadet years he developed a love of sports and reading, especially historical literature.